 In light of this scenario, I am going to be careful and never claim the existence of a cure for anything.
 However, I will point to activities of certain natural products on viruses, in this case flu viruses.

 As you already know, use of a single drug for any kind of microbial infection leads to the development of resistant forms of the offending microbe.
 What you may not know is that drug cocktails – mixtures of multiple drugs – do not have the same effect.
 As scary as it might seem, drug cocktails do better.
 This is not a common strategy for infectious diseases because the side effects from drug mixtures are too deadly.

 Fortunately, this principle holds true for natural products, which is why whole herbs and extracts do not lead to the development of resistant microbes.
 Moreover, side effects of natural treatments are generally minimal or nonexistent.

 A second principle that is supported by excellent research is the synergy among mixed natural products.
 Mixtures of flavonoids in particular have a boosted effect against flu viruses.
 This means that the antiviral activity of several flavonoids together is more powerful than any single compound.

 The Abundance of Antiviral Herbs

-Even a cursory check for the topic, “antiviral,” at CAM on PubMed comes up with 2,477 articles.
-“Antiviral” and “plants” shows 976 articles.
+Even a cursory check for the topic, “antiviral,” on PubMed yields nearly 500,000 articles.
+Searches on “antiviral plants” produces just under 15,000.
 Many of these are reports of antiviral activities of plant chemicals against human viruses.
-Indeed, 282 of them involve antiviral flavonoids from a wide variety of plants.
+Indeed, several hundred of them involve antiviral flavonoids from a wide variety of plants.
 Not too long ago, I did a comprehensive search for the best antiviral plants and came with a list of 6 outstanding candidates.
-A new research study at the Southwest College of Naturopathic Medicine (Tempe, AZ) is underway to further explore the antiviral potential in several plants.
+A new research study at the Southwest College of Naturopathic Medicine (Tempe, AZ) is underway to further explore the antiviral potential of several more.

 The Top Antiviral Herb